hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 ## Weaknesses

-There are two main weaknesses to Optimistic Locking.
+There are three main weaknesses to Pessimistic Locking:

-For once, it's typically more resource intensive in the database, compared to Optimistic Locking, and that could reduce application concurrency or performance.
+- For once, it's typically more resource intensive in the database, compared to Optimistic Locking, and that could reduce application concurrency or performance.

-Second, for higher concurrency it may become impossible to obtain a lock on one or more rows, and this would lead to SELECT ...
+- Second, for higher concurrency it may become impossible to obtain a lock on one or more rows, and this would lead to SELECT ...
 FOR UPDATE timeouts, that the application will need to deal with gracefully.
+- Also, some databases may not implement row-level locking at all, or could implement it in a less desirable way.
+For example, Sybase ASE or HyperSQL do not implement row-level locking; SQL Sever, on the other hand, does implement it but it ends up locking entire disk pages instead of single rows, locking much more data than intended, and that could lead to higher chances of SELECT timeouts.

 ## Example